skypjack/entt/README.md

   This is the fastest approach to iterate over the components: they are packed together by construction and visit them in order will reduce to a minimum the number of cache misses.

-* **Multi components view**.
+* **Multi component view**.

-  A multi components view gives access only to the entities to which the components are assigned.<br/>
+  A multi component view gives access only to the entities to which the components are assigned.<br/>
   This kind of views are created from the `Registry` class by means of the `view` member function template as it follows:

     ```cpp